poise/application_ruby/README.md

 # Attribute Parameters

 - bundler: if true, Unicorn will be run with `bundle exec`; if false it will be installed and run from the default gem path.
 Defaults to inheriting this setting from the rails LWRP
+- bundler\_command: the command to use when executing `bundler` commands.
+Useful for specifying things like rvm wrappers.
+Defaults to `bundle`
 - preload_app: passed to the `unicorn_config` LWRP
 - worker_processes: passed to the `unicorn_config` LWRP
 - before_fork: passed to the `unicorn_config` LWRP